Tag Archives: Generation

 Can a new generation of weight-loss drugs finally help patients win at the losing game?

 In 1992, a University of Rochester pharmacologist named Michael Weintraub published a study on a drug combination that appeared to produce never-before-seen weight loss.
 By week 34, his subjects — 121 volunteers — lost, on average, 30 pounds.
 What’s more, they rated the fenfluramine-plus-phentermine regimen not only more helpful than placebo, but also not terribly “bothersome.”
-The tiny study… Read More »
+The tiny study… Read More: Can a new generation of weight-loss drugs finally help patients… »